 - Purple onions are mild, and they give the salad color and taste.

 - Peperoncini, which we all love, give the dish a nice briny heat.

 - Salty Kalamata olives are a must for our pasta salad.

 Meat and cheese preferences

-- It’s an unwritten law that cheese has to be in a antipasto salad.
-This time fresh mozzarella cheese was our choice.
+- Somewhere there must be an unwritten law that cheese has to be in an antipasto salad.
+This time, we picked fresh mozzarella cheese to include iin the salad.

 Genoa Province, Liguria, the Italian Riviera

-The instructions for the pasta salad are so simple I’m almost embarrassed to include them but just in case there is a newcomer I’ll add them:
+The instructions for the Italian bow tie pasta salad are so simple I'm almost embarrassed to include them but just in case there is a newcomer I'll add them: